-Not confined to the class-room
+Not confined to the class-room:

 Quality teaching is not confined to the classroom or the laboratory.
 Its area is wide and unlimited.
 A teacher has to be a friend, guide, philosopher and nurse to his students as Nature was to Wordsworth.
 For promoting quality education, the teachers have to guide and council their students even outside the classroom.
-A teacher is not a mere instructor.
-He has to be a promoter, organizer and participant of various activities which makes life in the college vibrant.
-Instead of keeping themselves away from the students, teachers should try to be nearer to them sand help them in their students, teachers and in the development of their personality.

-Intellectual Intrepidity
+Intellectual Intrepidity:

 The greatest malady in the present system of education is that it makes the students initiate, rather than creative.
 From primary classes to university classes, students are trained to assimilate passively.
-They are given very few opportunities to express themselves actively.
-Creativity is seen in its proper from in the works of scholars, artists and creators of literature; but it does not find among students.
-Liberating the creative spirit in every individual is the objective of true education
+They are given very few opportunities to express themselves actively